 In this case it was accelerating so fast through the channels that it was literally blowing the tops off the small waves on the lake turning it into a froth of white foam.

 It was very very difficult to hold the camera steady, and it was critical to time the shot before the gust hit me.
 While this is the best shot I could get at the time, and I spent a fair bit of time being buffeted around as the gust hit me, mixed with being hit with water spray while at the top of the hill.
 The reality was much worse than this photo shows.

 In any event, the location on the embedded map was one of the most productive places I found for photography at Torres del Paine, and it was fairly accessible from the road.

-Along with good hiking shoes or boots, warm, WIND PROOF clothes are essential for any visit to Torres del Paine.
+Along with good hiking shoes or boots with gripping soles, warm and WIND PROOF clothes are essential for any visit to Torres del Paine.